igor725/cserver/README.md

 * ``./build dbg wall upd pb base install`` - Pull latest changes from cs-base repository, then build the base plugin and copy binary to the plugins directory

 ## Notes
+* Use this software carefully!
+The server MAY have many security holes.
 * It is strongly recommended to recompile **all plugins** every time you update the server, because the final version of API not yet been formed.
 It means your server may not work properly.
 * My main OS is Windows 10, this means the Linux thing are not well tested.
 * By default the server doesn't have any useful chat commands, build the [cs-base](https://github.com/igor725/cs-base) plugin for an expanded command set.